 II.
-AUTHORITY
+Authority

 The disciplinary authority of Pitzer College originates in the Board of Trustees and has been delegated to the President.
-The President has designated the Interim Title IX Coordinator to oversee the administration of the policies outlined in this Document including Discrimination, Harassment, and Sexual Misconduct and the complaint procedures for resolving complaints of violations of the Civil Rights Policies, detailed below.
+The President has designated the Senior Director of Discrimination, Harassment, Sexual Misconduct (DHSM) & Title IX to oversee the administration of the policies outlined in this Document including Discrimination, Harassment, and Sexual Misconduct and the complaint procedures for resolving complaints of violations of the Civil Rights Policies, detailed below.
 Changes to the policies and procedures contained in this Document may be made with the approval of the Board of Trustees and/or the President.

-Title IX Coordinator and Complaint Officers:
+DHSM & Title IX Coordination & Complaint Officers